Coffee Spills and Stain Removal

 Time is of the essence to prevent any permanent stains.
 Blot liquids with a white absorbent cloth or paper towels.
 Break up any solid, such as sugar or creamers, and vacuum excess if necessary.

 Step 2: Pretest Solutions

-Disclaimer: Pretest any spot removal solution in a small, inconspicuous area before using to treat the spill.
+Disclaimer: Pretest any spot removal solution in a small, inconspicuous area before using it to treat the spill.
 If you don’t, you could wind up damaging/ruining the carpet or fabric.
 Watch for color transfer to the cloth or any damage to the carpet.
-If a change or damage occurs, move on to testing different solution.
+If a change or damage occurs, move on to testing a different solution.

 *Solution opinions are listed below!